-The 3 VERY FIRST things you should do to start the scholarship season (they might not be what you th
+The 3 VERY FIRST things you should do to start the scholarship season (might not be what you think)

 If you have a child in high school, you’ve probably thought about scholarships, and plan for your student to apply for some when the time comes.
 This is a great plan, but the road to scholarships is not always a smooth one.
 However, there are some things you can do now to minimize bumps along the way later.

 While it’s true that not everyone who applies for a scholarship will get one, there are a lot of opportunities for free money from post-secondary institutions, community groups, businesses and other organizations.

 Winning a scholarship is a proud moment for both student and parent; it rewards students for hard work, and it helps to ease the financial burden of post-secondary.

 One of the biggest regrets of many graduating students is that they didn’t apply for more scholarships.

 For students in Grade 12 in Canada, the scholarship "season" starts before many students are ready to apply for them.
 However, there are ways to get prepared even before the scholarships start to come out.